 Once you decide on your lunch for a hike, you’ll want to keep them contained.
 You can wrap them in plastic wrap or paper and foil.

-Even so, t’s likely that your sandwich will get squished to a certain degree.
+Even so, it’s likely that your sandwich will get squished to a certain degree.
 But that’s okay!
-They will just be a bit like panini!
+The good news is it will just be a bit like panini!

 To avoid a mess, bring any sides in a in a well-sealed condiment container, like this one.

-Finally, pack your lunch along with an ice-pack so they’ll stay cool until lunch time.
+Finally, pack your lunch along with ice packs.
+An ice-pack will ensure they’ll stay cool until lunch time.

 Or, you can get this compact freezable lunch pack.
 You simply freeze the entire bag overnight it take care of keeping your lunch cool by itself.
 You can fold it up after you eat.